Tony Farmer (basketball, born 1994): Halcones de Ciudad Obregón (2020)

 In 2020, Farmer played two games with Mexican team Halcones de Ciudad Obregón of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) before the league was suspended due to the COVID-19 pandemic.

 Pichincha de Potosí (2021)

 Farmer played with Bolivian team Pichincha de Potosí in 2021, leading them to an appearance in the league finals.

 Riachuelo de La Rioja (2021)

 In September 2021, Farmer signed with Riachuelo de La Rioja in Argentina.

-Return to Halcones de Ciudad Obregón (2022–present)
+Second stint with the Halcones (2022–2023)

-Farmer returned to Halcones de Ciudad Obregón for the 2022 CIBACOPA season.
+Farmer returned to the Halcones de Ciudad Obregón for the 2022 CIBACOPA season.
 He earned All-Star honors.
+Farmer returned to the Halcones for the 2023 season.

+Al Salam (2023)

+He made his debut for Al Salam in Saudi Arabia in October 2023.
+Farmer appeared in five games for the team, averaging 21.4 points as well as 7.4 rebounds per contest.

+Al Manama (2023)

+Farmer moved to Al Manama of Bahrain in November 2023.
+In three appearances, he averaged 14.7 points, 8.7 rebounds, 1.0 assist, and 1.0 steal per game.

+Al Nawair (2023–2024)

+Farmer joined Al Nawair of Syria in December 2023.

+Third stint with the Halcones (2024)

+Farmer returned to the Halcones de Ciudad Obregón for the 2024 CIBACOPA season.
+He again earned All-Star honors.
+Farmer led the league in scoring with 23.1 point per game.

+Beirut Club (2024)

+On December 22, 2024, Farmer signed with the Beirut Club of the Lebanese Basketball League.

+Marinos (2025)

+On February 27, 2025, Farmer signed with Marinos of the Superliga Profesional de Baloncesto.

 Legal issues

-In May 2012, Farmer was indicted by a grand jury charges of kidnapping, assault and robbery against his former girlfriend in Bedford Heights.
+In May 2012, Farmer was indicted by a grand jury on charges of kidnapping, assault and robbery against his former girlfriend in the Cleveland, Ohio suburb of Bedford Heights.

 In August 2012, Farmer pled guilty to all three charges and was sentenced to three years imprisonment.
 In June 2015, he was released from prison.

-In September 2020, police in Kenner, Louisiana, issued a warrant for Farmer's arrest on felony domestic abuse battery.
+In September 2020, police in Kenner, Louisiana issued a warrant for Farmer's arrest on felony domestic abuse battery.